Offensive unit shines in IU's first scrimmage of spring ball

 Mitch Ewald earned 2013 second team All-Big Ten honors and left Bloomington as the program's all-time leader in field goals made, field goal percentage, extra points made and total points (kickers).

 The Hoosiers special teams paced the conference and finished sixth nationally in kickoff return defense.
-IU also ended the year atop the conference in kickoff average (10th nationally) and second in touchbacks (T-19th nationally).
+Indiana also ended the year atop the conference in kickoff average (10th nationally) and second in touchbacks (T-19th nationally).

 Coached in 10 bowl games and on six conference championship teams.
 He spent six years with head coach Kevin Wilson at Miami (1990-94, `98), three at Northwestern (1999-2001) and five at Oklahoma (2006-10) before he joined the Hoosiers.